Planet: Reducing our Impact

 Climate Risk Management and Adaptation

-We also recognize that climate change has the potential for greater impact in disadvantaged and under-resourced communities.
-Through our engagement with organizations such as the National League of Cities and Climate Mayors, we strive to help all communities develop resilience and climate adaptation strategies, and prepare them for economic changes brought about by the energy transition.
-For example, to make green jobs more accessible we offer job training and educational programs on careers in sustainability and environmental services.
+We also recognize that climate change has the potential for greater impacts in disadvantaged and under-resourced communities.
+Through our engagement with organizations such as the National League of Cities and the Climate Mayors we strive to help all communities develop resilience and climate adaptation strategies, and prepare them for economic changes brought about by the energy transition.

 A butterfly is seen up close, perched on a plant's leaf